 - Further instructions will be provided prior to your appointment and upon arrival.

-Second DoseTiming of the second dose is critical, and you must get the second dose to receive the full protection of the vaccine.
+Second DoseTiming of the second dose is critical if you received the Pfizer or Moderna vaccines, and you must get the second dose to receive the full protection of the vaccine.
 If you did not also schedule your second dose when you made the first dose appointment, you will receive a notification to schedule within 24 to 48 hours.

 MCIR Text You May ReceiveSpectrum Health is authorized by the Michigan Department of Health and Human Services to participate in the Michigan Care Improvement Registry (MCIR).
 After you receive a dose of COVID-19 vaccine, you may receive a text message from MCIR to notify you when you are due for a second dose.
 If you do not want to receive further texts, reply with “STOP”.